velartrill/velartrill.github.io/orig/spirals/winterfall/in-good-hands.md

 "How do you know this storm will ever end?"

 "Storms always end.
 They can't last.
 They're unstable; they take too much power to sustain — it's like a battery that's been plugged in for hours, and all that power gets blown off in the space of a moment.
 Humanity doesn't have the knack for true chaos in us; the storm always blows over, and when it does, it leaves a new order behind it.
 Usually a bad one, but you, me, Seli, Rose, and all the rest — we're the people who get to have some say in what that new order will be, because we're not part of this storm.
-We've got the power to stand against it, defy it, shelter who we will from heaven's wrath.
+We've got the power to stand against it, defy it, shelter whom we will from heaven's wrath.
 That can make all the difference."

 "I can't tell if we're talking astropolitics or the weather anymore."